Chymyst/chymyst-core/docs/roadmap.md

  4 * 5 - allow several reactions to be scheduled *truly simultaneously* out of the same reaction site, when this is possible.
 Avoid locking the entire bag? - perhaps partition it and lock only some partitions, based on reaction site information gleaned using a macro. — This was attempted, but yields a very complex algorithm and does not give a significant performance boost.

+ 3 * 3 - perhaps prohibit using explicit thread pools?
+It's error-prone because the user can forget to stop a pool.
+Perhaps only expose an API such as `withFixedPool(4){ implicit tp => ...}`?
+Investigate using implicit values for pools. -- doesn't seem to be useful.
+ Maybe remove default pools altogether?
+It seems that every pool needs to be stopped. — However, this would prevent sharing thread pools across scopes.
+Maybe that is not particularly useful? - Also, with the 0.2.0 changes, pools do not need to be stopped explicitly.

+ 5 * 5 - Can we perform the unblocking transformation using delimited continuations? -- Not sure.
+Delimited continuations seem to require all code to reside inside `reset()`.